Last update: October 2022

 Finally, the servers see our predicament and the bravest one comes to our rescue.
 With lot’s of ceremony and careful gestures he is able to get the dog to come inside with him.
 We paid our check and left.

 The following night we had a delicious meal at one of the street food stalls that are everywhere in Thailand.
 They served delicious and authentic local food.
-We sat on plactic stools.
+We sat on those plastic stools.
 You know, the tiny ones that are actually meant for children.

 Accidents can happen and also when you’re vacationing in Thailand.
 Outside of Bangkok, healthcare in Thailand is hopelessly underdeveloped.
-Any serious ailment or injury will most likely require costly medical transport to Bangkok, where beds in a reputable hospital are $500 per night.
-Without proper insurance they will make you pay upfront.
+Any serious ailment or injury will almost certainly require costly medical transport to Bangkok, payable upfront if you lack proper insurance.
+Better have that rich uncle on speed dial.

 Make sure you have the right travel insurance.
 One that covers medical costs abroad, evacuation, repatriation and adventurous activities.
 Read more about travel insurance here, or get an instant non-committal quote here.